madnuttah/unbound-docker/doc/DETAILS.md

 - [`/usr/local/unbound/zones.d/`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound/zones.d/) for your zone configuration files like auth-zone.conf, stub-zone.conf, forward-zone.conf, etc.

 > [!WARNING]
 > The config files in the `conf.d` and `zones.d` folders must be named with the suffix .conf to prevent issues with specific host configurations.
+>
+> ***Don't forget to secure your setup when everything runs.***

 The splitted configuration files located in [`doc/examples/usr/local/unbound`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples/usr/local/unbound) are only meant to give you an impression on how to separating and structuring the configs.
 Please mind that those files are **examples** which also needs to be edited to make them work for your environment if you intend to use them.
 It might be necessary to fix permissions and ownership of the files put in the persistent volumes if unbound refuses to start.

 > [!NOTE]
 > Splitting ain't really necessary as the included default [`unbound.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/usr/local/unbound/unbound.conf) will perfectly do the job after you adapted the settings to suit your environment.
-You don't need to bind mount the config folders then, just ignore them.
+You don't need to bind mount the config folders, just ignore them.

 ### Directory Structure